sadeghmohebbi/docker-compose-port-mapping-manager/README.md

   $ docker-compose-port-mapping-manager --delete 80:80 --from nginx --add 8080:80 --to nginx
 ```

-that's all, i hope you enjoy this project
-contribution is open for all
+that's all, i hope you enjoy this project. contribution is open for all :)

 ## License
 ```